 $ sudo service homeassistant start $ sudo service homeassistant enableNote that if you will be using components that need HTTPS, you will need to have time correctly set up at boot, so that the certificates are valid.
 The service startup depends on systemd-timesyncd, which in turn depends on ntp *not* being installed:

-$ sudo apt-get remove ntp $ sudo service systemd-timesyncd restart $ sudo systemctl enable systemd-timesyncdIn case of problems, you will be able to review the logs through journalctl:
+$ sudo apt-get remove ntpwebn $ sudo service systemd-timesyncd restart $ sudo systemctl enable systemd-timesyncdIn case of problems, you will be able to review the logs through journalctl:

 The configuration file

 In order to set up components and configure your installation, you’ll have to work a lot with Home Assistant’s configuration file(s).
-Hopefully, in a future version you might be able to handle the configuration directly from the web interface, but for now, you’ll need a text editor.
+You can manage some of the configuration from the web interface, but for now, you’ll need a text editor.
 The main file is /home/homeassistant/.homeassistant/configuration.yaml.
 Its format is YAML – which stands for “Yet Another Markup Language”.
 Like Python, it uses white space (not tabs!) to delimit sections of code.
 By default it uses a two space indentation for nested sections.
 In case you get into trouble, you will receive error messages when starting the service.
 You can validate the syntax with a service like http://www.yamllint.com/ which will let you know where you went wrong.
 There is also a troubleshooting guide at https://www.home-assistant.io/docs/configuration/troubleshooting/.

 Once you’ve made changes to the configuration file, you will need to restart the homeassistant service to apply those changes.
 You can do this either from the shell with sudo service homeassistant restart, or from HA’s web interface, by clicking the top left icon, selecting the “Configuration” icon and calling the “Restart” option from the “Server Management” section.
 The video, How To Configure Home Assistant” shows some tips you should consider when editing the configuration.